Ed Kirkpatrick

 Edgar Leon Kirkpatrick (October 8, 1944 – November 15, 2010) was an American professional baseball outfielder and catcher.
 He played in Major League Baseball (MLB) from 1962 through 1977 for the Los Angeles / California Angels, Kansas City Royals, Pittsburgh Pirates, Texas Rangers, and Milwaukee Brewers.

 Kirkpatrick helped the Pirates win the National League Eastern Division in the 1974 and 1975 seasons.

-In 16 seasons, he played in 1,311 games and had 3,467 at-bats, 411 runs, 824 hits, 143 doubles, 18 triples, 85 home runs, 424 RBI, 34 stolen bases, 456 walks, .238 batting average, .327 on-base percentage, .363 slugging percentage, 1,258 total bases, 25 sacrifice hits, 39 sacrifice flies and 70 intentional walks.
+Over 16 seasons, he played in 1,311 games and had 3,467 at-bats, 411 runs, 824 hits, 143 doubles, 18 triples, 85 home runs, 424 RBI, 34 stolen bases, 456 walks, .238 batting average, .327 on-base percentage, .363 slugging percentage, 1,258 total bases, 25 sacrifice hits, 39 sacrifice flies, and 70 intentional walks.

-Kirkpatrick recorded the final base hit (a single in the 8th inning) in the final game ever played at Kansas City's Municipal Stadium on October 4, 1972.
+Kirkpatrick recorded the final base hit (a single in the 8th inning) in the last game ever played at Municipal Stadium in Kansas City on October 4, 1972.

-Kirkpatrick claims the city of Glendora, California where he graduated from high school as his hometown.
-Glendora annually presents the Ed Kirkpatrick award to a citizen that has done the most for youth.
-In 1981, Kirkpatrick was leaving a charity event in La Habra, California, and he was involved in a seemingly minor car accident.
-A blood clot traveled from his neck into his brain the next day, and he suffered a heart attack during a subsequent brain surgery.
+Kirkpatrick claimed the city of Glendora, California, where he graduated from high school, as his hometown.
+Glendora annually presents the Ed “Eddie" Kirkpatrick Award to a citizen who has done the most for local youth.

+In 1981, Kirkpatrick was leaving a charity event in La Habra, California, when he was involved in a seemingly minor car accident; however, a blood clot traveled from a bruised area of his neck into his brain overnight.
+He suffered a heart attack during a subsequent brain surgery.
 He was in a coma for 5½ months and was left permanently paralyzed.

-He died at the age of 66 in Mission Viejo, California after a long battle with throat cancer.
+He died at the age of 66 in Mission Viejo, California, after a long battle with throat cancer.